ebarretodev/OLX_backend/README.md

 npm install
 npm start
 ```

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+For correctly use you must create the database olx and collections following the models on `/src/models/` and a ".env" file with directions for the database like  `DATABASE=mongodb://127.0.0.1:27017/olx`

 ## Endpoints available